lsdr1999/Project/README.md

 Lars de Roos

 ## Acknowledgements
 Thanks to Marijn Jansen for all the guidance and advice I received during the development of this project.
-I also want to thank everyone who is involved in the organization of the minor Programming semester 2 of 2019.
+I also want to thank everyone who was involved in the organization of the minor Programming semester 2.